SantoshNtrjn/Trivia-Quest/README.md

 # Trivia Quest [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+## Overview
-Welcome to Trivia Quest, an engaging quiz game built with Python.
-Trivia Quest uses the Open Trivia Database API to fetch real-time questions, allowing you to test your knowledge across various categories and difficulty levels.
+Trivia Quest is an engaging quiz game built with Python.
+It uses the Open Trivia Database API to fetch real-time questions, allowing you to test your knowledge across various categories and difficulty levels.

 ## Features
 - Fetches questions dynamically using the Open Trivia Database API.